 Exothermic reaction: A chemical process that emits heat

-Oxidation: A chemical reaction in which oxygen is added, causing a substance to change in some way.
-An example is the presence of rust in metal exposed to water.
+Oxidation: A chemical reaction in which a substance loses electrons, often by the addition of oxygen, causing it to change in some way.
+An example is the presence of iron oxide (rust) in metal exposed to water.

-Oxidation-reduction (redux) reaction: A chemical reaction in which one substance undergoes reduction, causing another to undergo oxidation.
+Oxidation-reduction (redox) reaction: A chemical reaction in which substance undergoes reduction, causing another to undergo oxidation.
 This happens because the substance undergoing reduction donates electrons to the other substance.

 Babies come.
 But babies don't go.
 Get Fights You’ll Have After Having a Baby: A Self-Help Story on Amazon now.